Knapp-type obstructions in multilinear fractal Fourier extension: Introduction

 In \cite[Example~5.2]{Trainor} the author exhibits a pair of self-similar measures with equal contraction ratios whose digit sets satisfy a condition that implies that their convolution is the Lebesgue measure in $[0,1]$.
 This naturally raises the question of whether weaker arithmetic or combinatorial conditions between the digit sets might imply that the convolution lies in some $L^p$ space for $p\neq\infty$.
-Rather than pursuing digit set conditions directly, we rely on the fractal geometry literature to give examples of measures that satisfy the conditions of Theorem~\ref{thm:mainthm} depending on their dimensional and Fourier analytic properties.
-These results allow us to give examples of measures for which multilinear Fourier extension estimates hold depending on the $L^q$ and Fourier dimensions of the measures involved (see Section~\ref{sec:prelim}).
+Rather than pursuing digit set conditions directly, we rely on the fractal geometry literature to give examples of measures that satisfy the conditions of Proposition~\ref{thm:mainthm} depending on their dimensional and Fourier analytic properties.
+These results allow us to give examples of measures for which multilinear Fourier extension estimates hold depending on the $L^q$ and Fourier dimensions of the measures involved (see Section~\ref{sec:prelim}). \\ \\ \textbf{Structure of the paper.} Section \ref{sec:prelim} is dedicated to the preliminaries on fractal geometry and dimension theory.
+These concepts will be used to give examples of Proposition~\ref{thm:mainthm} via Corollaries~\ref{cor1} and \ref{cor2}, and counterexamples that give the necessary conditions for multilinear Fourier extension estimates to hold; see Theorems~\ref{nec-sing} and \ref{HL-nec-sing}.
+Section \ref{mainresults-310126} contains the statements of the main results, examples and remarks.
+In Section \ref{proof-main-abs-310126} we prove Proposition~\ref{thm:mainthm}.
+Finally, in Section~\ref{sec:MultiKnappV3} we prove Theorems~\ref{nec-sing} and \ref{HL-nec-sing}. \\ \\ \textbf{Acknowledgments.} We thank Jonathan Bennett and Jonathan M. Fraser for many stimulating conversations, remarks, and suggestions during the preparation of this manuscript.